No Resizing Required

-Lightroom does not resize photos that are smaller than the screen.
+Plus, Lightroom does not usually magnify photos that are smaller than the screen.
 So, if your photo is 960x640, it will be displayed about four times smaller than if it were 1920x1080.
+The small picture won't entirely fill the screen so it's harder to see its details.
 Here's an example.
-The small picture doesn't entirely fill the screen so it's harder to see its details.

 Lightroom can enlarge a photo, but if it is small to start with, the result becomes more pixelated as it gets larger.